 Car insurance is a little different in California.
-Companies are required to focus more on who you are than where you live.
+Car insurance companies are required to focus more on who you are than where you live.
 And, the use of credit is not permitted, as it is in most other states.
-Your auto insurance rate will be based on the personal information you provide - and your insurance company will verify that information using your MVR and claim history.
+Your car insurance rates will be based on the personal information you provide - and your insurance company will verify that information using your MVR and claim history.

 Your driving record, annual mileage and the number of years licensed are the three most important factors for California insurance rates.
 Your home address is also important, but Proposition 103 keeps rates relatively lower in urban areas.
 Some insurance companies ask about your education, occupation, or grades in college.
 And, the coverage, deductibles, and safety features of the cars you drive will determine your final rate.

-It's illegal to drive in California if you do not have an auto insurance policy with coverage that meets minimum levels set by state law.
-The California Department of Insurance website lists the following minimums:
+It's illegal to drive in California if you do not have an auto insurance policy with coverage that meets minimum levels set by state law, which includes:

-Drivers who do not purchase automobile insurance coverage can still satisfy state requirements by leaving a cash deposit of $35,000 with the California Department of Motor Vehicles (DMV), or obtaining a surety bond for $35,000 from an insurance company licensed to do business in the state.
+Drivers who do not purchase automobile insurance coverage can still satisfy state requirements through authorized alternative means.
+This includes leaving a cash deposit of $35,000 with the California Department of Motor Vehicles (DMV), or obtaining a surety bond for $35,000 from an insurance company licensed to do business in the state.
 Owners of fleets of 25 or more vehicles can also obtain a certificate of self-insurance from the DMV.

 Under California's graduated driver license law, teens who wish to drive must go through a two-step process starting no earlier than age 15 ½.

-First, they must apply for an instructional permit, which allows them to operate a vehicle other than a motorcycle or moped when accompanied by a licensed parent or guardian, or a licensed California driver over the age of 25.
+First, they must apply for a provisional permit, which allows them to operate a vehicle other than a motorcycle or moped when accompanied by a licensed parent or guardian, or a licensed California driver over the age of 25.

-Second, they can apply for a provisional license six months after getting an instructional permit and meeting other requirements.
+Second, they can apply for a provisional driver’s license six months after getting a provisional permit and meeting other requirements.
 When a provisional license is granted, drivers under age 18 still face some restrictions during their first year behind the wheel.
-For example, they must be accompanied by a parent/guardian or other person designated by law when they transport passengers of any age.
+For example, they must be accompanied by a parent/guardian or other person designated by law when they transport passengers under 20 years of age at any time.
 In addition, they cannot drive between 11 p.m. and 5 a.m. for the first 12 months.

-Car insurance costs can be much higher for teen drivers than for drivers in other age groups.
+Car insurance costs are much higher for teen drivers than for drivers in other age groups.
 A car insurance comparison will show that some car insurance companies charge less to cover teens than others insurers.
-For that reason, running several auto insurance quotes can help younger drivers find an insurer with the lowest rates.
+For that reason, running several auto insurance quotes can help younger drivers, and their parents, find an insurer with the lowest rates.

 In California, all children under the age of 8 must be secured in a car seat or a booster seat in the vehicle's back seat.
 However, parents may secure children under the age of 8 with seat belts as long as the child is at least 4 feet, 9 inches tall.
 These children must continue to ride in the back seat.